Drifter101/Time-Series-Analysis/README.md

 # Time-Series-Analysis
 Series of different tools used for webscrapping and data analysis.

-Start by using the web_scrapper tool for downloading the data Proceed with the analysis tool

 Financial series analysis.py: Used for technical analysis of financial time series.